jamesfiltness/web-audio-mixer/README.md

 3. Run `npm start`
 4. Visit `http://localhost:3000`

+This project has only been tested with Chrome and Firefox.
 Please be patient while the audio files load!

 ![Web Audio Mixer](/screenshot.png)